-Ironically, Netflix is not the best source for telling you what’s available on the streaming service.
+Ironically, Netflix is not the best source for telling you it actually has available.
 However, it does have a couple tricks you can use to learn about new content.
-For information about soon-to-expire titles, on the other hand, you’ll need a third-party service (read on to find a good one).
-Netflix doesn’t share this data on the site itself, presumably to avoid drawing attention to how frequently videos rotate out.
+For information about soon-to-expire titles, on the other hand, you’ll need a third-party service (we’ve listed some good ones below).
+Netflix doesn’t share this data within its own menus, possibly to avoid drawing attention to how frequently videos rotate out.

 Confusingly, you can also visit a separate recently-added page.
 This gives you a similar list of titles, but sorts them into clearer sections, including Netflix’s genre categories and what’s popular with other users.

 There are a couple other ways to find new content, but neither is ideal.
 You can regularly look up your favorites with Netflix’s integrated search tool, but this is time-consuming and easy to forget about.
 Alternatively, you can follow Netflix on Twitter, an account that shares some new titles as they join the library.
 However, it doesn’t tweet about every new addition.

 Once you discover a new movie or show you want to see, you should remind yourself to watch it before it expires.
 So save it to your personal list: Click the Add to My List button (the plus icon) that appears as one of the options when you hover over the title.
 If you start every visit to Netflix on this page, you won’t forget about the content you need to catch.

 Third-party services actually do the best job of informing you about available content.
 For example, the well-organized database Reelgood provides a straightforward catalog of everything currently on Netflix, HBO, Disney Plus, Hulu, and Amazon Prime Video.